In this article, I’ll unpack the massive growth of advertising driven by the Amazon marketing services division.

-There will be a point in the future where the higher-margin author will have more funds to invest for future growth at a lower top-line revenue and gain the advantage.
+There will be a point where the higher-margin author will have more funds to invest for future growth at a lower top-line revenue and gain the advantage.

 It’s not about what your top line looks like but the cash you produce and how you use it to create more fans.

 Your choice may be that ad spend is the best use of these funds, increasing the percentage of sales going back into ads.
-That needs to be weighed against sales and fan growth, not clicks or impressions.
+That must be weighed against sales and fan growth, not clicks or impressions.

 Are people buying your book and sticking around?

-Inside your ad program, you need to be vigilant in evaluating the percentage of monthly ad spend on ads that are working versus what goes to trial and error.
+Inside your ad program, you need to be vigilant in evaluating the percentage of monthly ad spend on working ads versus what goes to trial and error.

 Ad spend/Royalties collected = cost of ad spend as a percentage of sales

-If it’s above 20%, I suggest diving deep into it if you’re not getting the results you want.
+If it’s above 20%, I suggest diving deep into it if you’re not getting the desired results.